This English Language Master’s Program Helps Teachers Earn a Degree and ELL or ESL Endorsement

 There is help available to make paying for school possible for you:

-A Different Way to Learn: Degree Programs Designed to Fit Your Life—and All the Demands on Your Time
+A Different Way to Learn: Education Degree Programs Designed to Fit Your Life—and All the Demands on Your Time

 At WGU, we understand that you have professional responsibilities, family obligations, and personal commitments.
 That’s why we offer a personalized, flexible approach to higher education.
 If you commit to the hard work and the challenge of a rigorous program, WGU makes it possible for you to get a solid, career-focused education that fits your life.
 Complete your coursework online, anytime and anywhere your schedule allows, and move through assignments and assessments at an accelerated pace if you’re able.